 But that’s good news, right?
 Since December of 2014, I’ve typed out hundreds of thousands, possibly more than a million words here on the site with the express purpose of answering ALL of your questions.
 If you go up to the FAQs section in the menu bar, you’ll see well-organized categories of FAQs.
 Dozens of them.

 In general, it’s good practice to do lots of research before enrolling, and that’s a big reason why there’s so much to read in our FAQs section.
 If you take the time to read everything on the site, and your question is still not answered, I have a Q&A section where you can submit a new question.

-Conversely, if you do not take the time to read everything on the site, it’s probably not a good indicator that you have the time to take such a rigorous course as Transcript Proofreading.
+Conversely, if you do not take the time to read everything on the site, it’s probably not a good indicator that you have the time to take such rigorous courses as General Proofreading and Transcript Proofreading.
 Being able to research and read a lot is part of the work involved in becoming an excellent proofreader.
 Reading the website is great practice!

-If you enroll in the course expecting you’ll have someone to talk you through it, that’s not going to work — the course costs far too little to include one-on-one help for everyone — which is why the Facebook group, PA Proofreaders, is so awesome!
-Did you know that enrolling in Level 1 gives you lifetime access to that group?!
+If you enroll in the courses expecting you’ll have someone to talk you through them, that’s not going to work — the courses cost far too little to include one-on-one help for everyone — which is why the Facebook group, PA Proofreaders, is so awesome!
+Did you know that enrolling gives you lifetime access to that group?!
 It’s really a teeny tiny price to pay for access to such a wonderful community.
 My consulting clients pay a lot more than that for phone time with me, but frankly, I think the value of the group is priceless in comparison to a measly phone call!
 Years of information is stored in that group — all at your fingertips.